-- Long-term leak: If the pipe has been leaking over time, your insurance provider will likely deny your claim.
-It is your job to take care of general maintenance issues.
+- Long-term leak: If the pipe has been leaking over time, your insurance provider will likely deny your claim, defaulting to you to take care of general maintenance issues.

 - Negligence: If you made no attempt to keep your home heated during the winter months and pipes froze or burst as a result, you would probably be expected to pay for repairs out of pocket.
-As the homeowner, you have a responsibility to take care of your home and prevent mishaps from occurring.
+As the homeowner, the insurer looks to you to take care of the home and prevent mishaps from occurring.

-- Old plumbing: If your plumbing system is old and needs to be replaced (because it showed signs of aging, rust, wear or corrosion), your provider will likely not pay to have it replaced or repaired.
+- Old plumbing: If your plumbing system is old and needs to be replaced (say, it shows signs of aging, rust, wear or corrosion), your insurance company is unlikely to pay to have it replaced or repaired.

-- Your sump pump caused the damage: Sump pump damage to your plumbing system is covered by an optional add-on sump pump coverage and is not covered with a standard homeowners policy.
+- Your sump pump caused the damage: Sump pump damage to your plumbing system is covered by an optional add-on sump pump coverage and is typically not covered by a standard homeowners policy.

 Additional coverage options for water damage

-Your standard homeowners insurance policy only covers damages from certain water losses.
-The following policy options or endorsements help offer the protection you need when your standard policy does not.
+Most standard homeowners insurance policies only cover certain water damage scenarios.
+The following policy options or endorsements may help offer the protection you need when your standard policy does not.

-- Flood insurance: Flood coverage usually has to be purchased as a separate policy through the national flood insurance program or through a private insurer that offers this policy.
-It is essential coverage and may be required if you live in a flood-prone region.
+- Flood insurance: Flood coverage usually has to be purchased as a separate policy through the National Flood Insurance Program or through a private insurer that offers flood coverage.
+It may be required if you live in a flood-prone region.
 Even if it’s not, it could save you thousands of dollars in home repairs if flooding should occur.

-- Water or sewer backup: If the water or the sewer line running between the city and your house backs up and damages your property, your insurer will not likely pay for it.
-A water or sewer backup coverage is the endorsement you need to cover those expenses.
+- Water or sewer backup: If the water or sewer line running between the city and your house backs up and damages your property, your insurer is unlikely to pay for it.
+Water or sewer backup coverage may be the endorsement you need to cover those expenses.

-- Sump pump backup: You use a sump pump to get standing water or sewage drained out of your house.
-But sometimes, this pump might back up and cause leaks and flooding.
-A standard home insurance policy does not cover such incidents, and you might consider purchasing a sump pump backup coverage could offer peace of mind.
+- Sump pump backup: If your home has a sump pump that drains standing water or sewage out of your house, the pump could fail and cause flooding.
+A standard home insurance policy does not cover such incidents.
+Sump pump backup coverage could offer peace of mind.

-- Mold damage: Home insurance often does not offer coverage against mold damage.
-You might want to talk to your insurance agent about additional coverage you can purchase if your property is susceptible to mold.
+- Mold damage: Home insurance often does not cover mold damage.
+Experts recommend speaking to an insurance agent about additional coverage you can purchase if your property is susceptible to mold.

 How to avoid leaking pipes and other plumbing damage

-There are four things you can do to protect your home’s plumbing.
+There are several steps you can take to protect your home’s plumbing.
 A few proactive options include:

-If your home’s plumbing is visibly old and is showing signs of wear and tear, you are better off replacing it before there are any issues.
-If you are on the fence about whether you should pay to overhaul your entire plumbing system, make an appointment with a home inspector.
-They will be able to give you a professional recommendation about what to do.
+If your home’s plumbing is visibly old and showing signs of wear and tear, you might consider replacing it before there are any issues.
+If you’re on the fence about whether to overhaul your entire plumbing system, consider making an appointment with a home inspector, who can provide a professional recommendation about what to do.

 2. Cut down invasive trees

-If you have any trees that are close to your home, you should strongly consider having them cut down.
-Some trees have such invasive root structures that they can interfere with your home’s plumbing system.
+If you have any trees that are close to your home, strongly consider having them cut down.
+Some trees have invasive root structures that can interfere with your home’s plumbing system.

 3. Insulate your plumbing

 Pipe insulation can prevent both cold and hot pipes from freezing in the winter.
-Typically, insulators are fairly easy to install yourself, or you can contact a professional with any questions.
+Typically, insulators are fairly easy to install yourself, or you can contact a professional for help.

 4. Prep your home for winter

-If you are not home during the winter months, you should prepare your home for your absence.
-This involves:
+If you are not home during the winter months, it’s a good idea to prepare your home by:

 - Turning off your water